 What is a reverse mortgage?

-Reverse Mortgage meaning: FHA’s Reverse Mortgage is a special type of home loan that allows a homeowner to convert a portion of equity into cash.
+Reverse Mortgage by definition: FHA’s Reverse Mortgage is a special type of home loan that allows a homeowner to convert a portion of equity into cash.
 The equity built up over years of home mortgage payments can be paid to you.
 But unlike a traditional home equity loan or second mortgage, no repayment is required until the borrower(s) no longer use the home as their principal residence*.
 HUD’s reverse mortgage provides these benefits, and it is federally-insured (FHA) as well.
-Our team has over 20 years experience only handling Reverse Mortgages.
+Our team has extensive local experience processing and originating Reverse Mortgages.
 Please contact Covenant Reverse Mortgage for any information you need on pros and cons, purchase a home with Reverse Mortgage, age requirements, or anything else on the federally insured Reverse Mortgage program.

 *moving away, selling the home, long term care are all types of non-use.
 Let’s discuss your specific matter and get an answer.